wp-plugins/sell-from-blog/readme.txt

 The buyer obtains a code through premium sms service and enters it along with his or her email addres in the form.
 If the code is correct, Sell from Blog creates a message, attaches your package to it and sends it to the buyer's email address.

 The package you want to sell is placed on your own server, in a secured directory which is not accessible from outside.

+There is also a dashboard widget which shows you how many codes you have left and gives detailed info on last 25 transactions.

 == Installation ==